 Day 12 – Caño Negro Wildlife Boat Tour

-Today, head north to the Caño Negro Wildlife Refuge for a peaceful yet wildlife-rich boat tour.
+Today, head north to Caño Negro Wildlife Refuge for a peaceful but wildlife-rich boat tour.
 This 2.5-hour cruise on the Río Frío is one of the best ways to spot birds, reptiles, and mammals in their natural habitat.
 On our visit, we saw kingfishers, egrets, monkeys, tons of iguanas, and even a caiman sunning itself along the riverbank.

 A plate full of plantains, salad, chips and guacamole.